-Groups ask judge to block new Arkansas abortion restrictions
+Groups file lawsuits over new Arkansas abortion restrictions

 LITTLE ROCK, Ark.
-(AP) — Abortion rights groups are asking a federal judge to block several new abortion restrictions in Arkansas, including a ban on a commonly used second-trimester procedure.
+(AP) — Abortion-rights groups asked a federal court Tuesday to block Arkansas from enforcing new restrictions lawmakers approved this year, including a ban on a commonly used second-trimester procedure that the groups say would make it nearly impossible for many women in the state to have an abortion.

-The American Civil Liberties Union and the Center for Reproductive Rights filed a lawsuit Tuesday to block laws that have yet to take effect but were approved by lawmakers this year.
+The American Civil Liberties Union and the Center for Reproductive Rights filed a lawsuit challenging the measure banning the procedure known as dilation and evacuation.
+Abortion-rights supporters contend it’s the safest and most common procedure used in second-trimester abortions.

-The suit challenges a ban on a procedure known as dilation and evacuation, which abortion-rights supporters say is the safest and most common procedure used in second-trimester abortions.
-Similar bans are in effect in Mississippi and West Virginia but have been blocked in other states.
+“Instead of protecting women’s health, Arkansas politicians have passed laws that defy decency and reason just to make it difficult or impossible for a woman to get an abortion,” Rita Sklar, executive director of the ACLU of Arkansas, said in a statement.
+“They’ve created burdensome bureaucratic hurdles that invade patient privacy.”

-The suit also challenges a ban on “sex selection” abortions, arguing it creates indefinite delays for a woman seeking an abortion, and new requirements on disclosure and tissue disposal.
+The new law is set to take effect in August.
+Similar bans are in effect in Mississippi and West Virginia, while other bans in Alabama, Kansas, Louisiana and Oklahoma have been blocked by court rulings.
+A ban approved in Texas will take effect in September.

 Most Read Stories